shummie/Halite-2-Shummie/index.md

 In reality, this idea actually came from @DexGroves.
 My former colleague who unfortunately did not participate in the open competition, but did participate in the beta.
 He was the one that originally showed me this trick but quickly disabled it for the beta.
 I promised him I wouldn't steal it for the beta, but would use it in the open competition.
 It was an obvious idea so it would have just been a matter of time before someone else did it.

-Hopefully we won't see something similar in Halite 3.
+Hopefully we won't see the need to implement something similar in Halite 3.

 ## The Drone Harass